cosmicBboy/ml-research/deep_cash/RESEARCH_LOG.md

 that has access to the `AlgorithmSpace` from which to choose estimators/transformers and their corresponding hyperparameters (actions).

-The `CASHReinforce` module, implements the REINFORCE policy gradient algorithm, which learns the actions that maximize the expected reward based on the observed rewards obtained from a batch of proposed MLFs.
+The `MetaLearnReinforce` module, implements the REINFORCE policy gradient algorithm, which learns the actions that maximize the expected reward based on the observed rewards obtained from a batch of proposed MLFs.
 A baseline function is used for the purposes of regularization in order to reduce the variance of